Chapter 3: Student Affairs

 - A hearing before the Northeast State Student Discipline Committee;

-- Informal adjudication of the case by the Vice President for Student Affairs;
+- Informal adjudication of the case by the Vice President for Institutional Excellence and Student Success;

 - To not contest the case; or